BAMresearch/ElectricSafetyInterlock/README.md

 The external circuit can be modified to use different interlock mechanisms as needed.
 Note that the external interlock circuit is only a single circuit and thus is not protected against external shorts.

-## lights and indicators during operation
+## Lights and indicators during operation
 The green signal lamp indicates that the ESI is operational.

 The orange signal lamp indicates that the output is active (safety circuit closed, relays on, 230V supplied).